-Process - The Water Remediation Technologies, Inc. (WRT) Z-88 radium treatment process is a proprietary process using a radium specific adsorption resin or zeolite supplied by WRT.
-The Z-88 process is similar to IX except that no regeneration of the resin is conducted and the resin is disposed of upon exhaustion.
-The Z-88 does not remove calcium and magnesium and thus it can last for a long time (2-4 years, according to WRT) before replacement is necessary.
-The process is operated in an upflow, fluidized mode with a surface loading rate of 10.5 gpm/ft2.
-Pilot testing of this technology has been conducted successfully for radium removal in many locations including in the State of Texas.
-Seven full-scale systems with capacities of 750 to 1,200 gpm have been constructed in the Village of Oswego, Illinois since July 2005.
-The treatment equipment is owned by WRT and the ownership of spent media would be transferred to an approved disposal site.
-The customer pays WRT based on an agreed upon treated water unit cost (e.g., \$3.00/thousand gallons for small systems).
+Process - The WRT Z-88 radium treatment process is a proprietary process using a radium-specific adsorption resin or zeolite supplied by WRT.
+The Z-88 process is similar to IX except that no regeneration of the resin is conducted and the resin is disposed upon exhaustion.
+The Z-88 does not remove calcium and magnesium and, thus, can last for 2-4 years, according to WRT, before replacement is necessary.
+The process is operated in an upflow, fluidized mode with a surface loading rate of 10.5 gallons per minute (gpm) per square foot (ft2).
+Pilot testing of this technology has been conducted for radium removal successfully in many locations, including the State of Texas.
+Seven full-scale systems with capacities of 750 to 1,200 gpm/ft2 have been constructed in the Village of Oswego, Illinois since July 2005.
+The treatment equipment is owned by WRT and ownership of spent media is transferred to an

-Pretreatment - Pretreatment may be required to reduce excess amounts of TSS, iron, and manganese, which could plug the resin bed, and typically includes media or carbon filtration.
-No chemical addition is required for radium removal.

-Maintenance - Maintenance is relatively low for this technology as no regeneration or chemical handling is required.
-Periodical water quality monitoring and inspection of mechanical equipment are required.

-Waste Disposal - The Z-88 media would be disposed of in an approved low level radioactive waste landfill by WRT once every 2-4 years.
+- approved disposal site.
+The customer pays WRT based on an agreed upon treated water unit cost (e.g., \$.0.50-1.00/1,000 gallons, depending on site location and volume). - 3 Pretreatment Pretreatment may be required to reduce excess amounts of TSS, iron, and manganese, which could plug the resin bed, and typically includes media or carbon filtration. - 5 No chemical addition is required for radium removal. - Maintenance Maintenance is relatively low for this technology as no regeneration or chemical handling is required.
+Periodic water quality monitoring and inspection of mechanical equipment are required. - Waste Disposal The Z-88 media would be disposed in an approved low level radioactive waste landfill by WRT once every 2-4 years.
 No liquid waste is generated for this process.
-However, if pretreatment filters are used then spent filters and backwash wastewater disposal is required.
+However, if pretreatment filters are used then spent filters and backwash wastewater disposal would be required.

-- Simple and fully automated process. - No liquid waste disposal.

-- No chemical handling, storage, or feed systems. - No change in water quality except radium reduction. - Low capital cost as WRT owns the equipment.
+- Simple and fully automated process. - No liquid waste disposal. - No chemical handling, storage, or feed systems. - No change in water quality except radium reduction. - Low capital cost as WRT owns the equipment.